nathan2wong/splashwebdev/README.md

 Slides and course material used will be posted later on the class website (https://www.ocf.berkeley.edu/~nathanwong/splashwebdev/).

-C. COURSE OBJECTIVES (five or six objectives; general but comprehensive)
+C. COURSE OBJECTIVES
 1. Understand the basic principles of the internet – both its historical evolution and its modern applications.
 We will focus on the protocols and languages used to make surfing the internet a seamless process.
 2. Understand what a website is and what interactions are involved when your computer visits a website.
-We will go over different types of websites – including public and privatized websites.
+We will explore answers to these questions – including learning the difference between public and privatized websites.
 3. Learn how to create your own website – specifically how to use basic functions of HTML and CSS.
 We will go over exercises which are designed to serve as a jumping board for you to learn more about web development in your own time.
 Resources to